artur-ciocanu/launch.en/help/launch-reference/client-side-information/deploy-javascript-tags-to-opt-in-to-launch.md

 ## Target

-[!DNL Platform Launch] does not fire [!DNL Target] automatically. [!DNL Target] fires only if you specifically tell it to in a rule action.
+Adobe Experience Platform does not fire [!DNL Target] automatically. [!DNL Target] fires only if you specifically tell it to in a rule action.
 Use the rule conditions to determine when and what to fire.
 For example, to use cookies to determine opt-in status, set a data element to read that cookie and use it as a condition in the rule to determine when to fire the Load [!DNL Target] action.

 Separately, you could consider using the [Adobe opt-in object](https://experienceleague.adobe.com/docs/id-service/using/implementation/opt-in-service/optin-overview.html) to control the firing of this tag in concert with your consent management platform.